 In June 2015, KEFI completed the 2015 Definitive Feasibility Study (“2015 DFS”) which evaluated a conventional open-pit mining operation and carbon-in leach (“CIL”) processing plant at Tulu Kapi.

-In May 2017, KEFI completed the 2017 DFS Update which incorporated due diligence and refinements since the 2015 DFS and provided increased confidence in the Company’s plans to develop Tulu Kapi.
+In May 2017, KEFI completed the 2017 DFS Update which incorporated due diligence and refinements since the 2015 DFS.

-- For the first eight years of production:
+- For the first three years of production:

 - Gold production increased to 144,000 oz pa from 115,000 oz pa; and